jonhoo/vast-vmap/README.md

 # Testing #

-There are no tests.
-For now.
-Feel free to add them if you've got some good VAST/VMAP documents we can run tests on.
-I will be very grateful!
+I've added som rudimentary tests using BusterJS based on some VAST 2.0 XML files distributed by the IAB.
+Feel free to add more if you want to.
+Still need a good example VMAP document though...

 # Support #